 Raffle Game Ideas: Formats and Creative Basket Themes

 Raffle game ideas fall into two parts: the game format (how you run the raffle) and the prizes (what people win).
 Strong formats plus compelling prizes drive ticket sales and revenue.
-This guide covers both—popular raffle formats and creative basket themes you can use at your next fundraiser.
+According to CharityAuctions.com, basket raffles with 3 or more themed baskets sell an average of 40% more tickets than single-prize raffles at the same event.
+This guide covers both: popular raffle formats and creative basket themes you can use at your next fundraiser.

 For full planning, legal compliance, and pricing, see how to run a raffle fundraiser.
 For a deep dive on formats, see 9 raffle games to help you raise more.